THET0305/ive_antminer_work_bench/README.md

 ## Project Overview

-This project is a **demonstration version** of a potential **WebGL-based interactive training tool**, designed to showcase how technicians could be trained to properly **remove and replace components** on an **ASIC cryptocurrency miner**.
+This project is a demonstration version of a potential WebGL-based interactive training tool, designed to showcase how technicians could be trained to properly remove and replace components on an ASIC cryptocurrency miner.

-In its current demo state, the tool focuses on **the removal of a single cooling fan** and highlights the corresponding step in a **step-by-step PDF guide** embedded alongside the interactive 3D content.
+In its current demo state, the tool focuses on the removal of a single cooling fan and highlights the corresponding step in a step-by-step PDF guide embedded alongside the interactive 3D content.
 The demo is intended to present the concept to stakeholders and demonstrate how such a tool could be expanded into a complete training system.

 ---